microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 1. Use the *Change configuration* link to use the Storage configuration assistant.
 Make choices based on the requirements for the scenario.
 Take your time and carefully review all options.

+We could do this:

+- IOPS required is 5000 and 200Mb throughput
+- Try a disk at 512Gb which is all what we need but IOPS are not enough
+- Go to 1TB and see IOPS and throughput are enough
+- Change log to 128
+- Notice the warning tha the VM size will constrain throughput
+- Now go back and change to E4bds_v5 and see that IOPS and throughput are enough and no warnings.

     **Tips:** You may need to provision more storage than you need to meet the IOPS and throughput requirements.
 You may also need to choose a different VM size to meet the IOPS and throughput requirements.
-You may also need to choose a different VM size to meet the tempdb requirements.
 Look for any warnings on the Configure Storage screen.
+Go directly back to the Basics tab to change the VM size if necessary.

+    The portal alone may not show you all the information you need so you may need to consult this documentation page: https://learn.microsoft.com/azure/virtual-machines/ebdsv5-ebsv5-series, https://learn.microsoft.com/en-us/azure/virtual-machines/edv5-edsv5-series.
+Use the Max uncached Premium SSD disk throughput: IOPS/MBps column to help you choose the right VM size.
+You may also need to consult this documentation page: https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd.

 1. Click on the *Change SQL instance settings* to change SQL Server instance settings per the requirements.